nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The `ObservableList` in the `Model` class then updates the display of the contacts, placing the edited person to the bottom of the list (or placing it at the last index).

 TThe `ObservableList` is a JavaFX class which observes and automatically changes the list once an update is performed.

+###Import feature

+The import mechanism implements the following sequence for the method call execute("import").

+#### What is the import feature

+The import feature allows users to import an Excel file that contains a list of student records into Tracey.

+The `import` command is as follows:

+`import FILE PATH`

+The activity diagram shows the possible execution paths for the `import` command.

+**Path Execution of Import Feature Activity Diagram is shown below:**

+There are two possible execution paths for this command.

+1. User inputs the `import` command with invalid or empty arguments.
+A ParseException will be thrown, and Tracey will display an error message along with the correct input format to the user.
+2. User inputs the `import` command with valid arguments.
+Tracey then stores the specified filter criteria, and displays a list based on those criteria.

+The sequence diagram below shows the interactions between objects during the execution of a `import` command.

+**Sequence Diagram of Import Feature is shown below:**

 ### Filter feature